pierre-24/stdlite/docs/theory.md

 1. all integrals involving the XC-functionals are neglected,
 2. the singly excited configuration space is truncated (see below), and
 3. the [zero-differential overlap](https://en.wikipedia.org/wiki/Zero_differential_overlap) (ZDO) approximation is used for two-electron integrals which built $\mathbf A$ and $\mathbf B$.
-Different approximations defines different flavors of simplified TD-DFT (see below).
+Different approximations for the remaining integrals define different flavors of simplified TD-DFT (see below).

 The truncation of the CI space is done in two steps: